vignesh8ireddy/Spring_Boot-MVC/README.md

   1. FrontController (DispatcherServlet)
   2. Handler/Controller class is a spring bean (@Controller) and a controller that either can process the received request (from FrontController) directly or can take the support of service, dao classes for the response.
-  3. HandlerMapping: This is a helper component which maps the requests trapped by the FrontController to the appropriate Handler class
+  3. HandlerMapping: This is a helper component which maps the requests trapped by the FrontController to the appropriate Handler class.
+(HandlerMapping component uses reflection api internally)
+     * HandlerMapping classes are ready-made and given by SpringBoot MVC
+     * This component (DefaultAnnotationHandlerMapping class given by spring boot) implements org.springframework.web.servlet.HandlerMapping(I) directly or indirectly.
+     * So, you don't have to develop custom HandlerMapping classes
   4. View Component: .jsp files or any other physical UI components stored in webapps/WEB-INF/ directory
   5. View Resolver: A helper component which resolves the logical view name to the physical View Components
+     * View Resolver doesn't execute physical View Components, it just identifies the name and location of physical view components and gives those details to DispatcherServlet
+     * No need of developing user-defined View Resolver classes, Spring Boot gives ready-made ViewResolver (by default, InternalResourceViewResolver) implementing org.springframework.web.servlet.ViewResolver(I)
+     * Use application.properties files to give inputs to InternalResourceViewResolver
+     * InternalResourceViewResolver is not designed to resolve .html view components, it is good with private area servlet and .jsp files

+* HandlerMapping class and ViewResolver class become spring beans through autoconfiguration

 * Spring Boot MVC Application Setup
     * Maven Dependencies(Spring Web, Spring DevTools API, Apache JSTL API)
     * application.properties file
       * spring.mvc.view.prefix
       * spring.mvc.view.suffix
       * server.port
       * server.servlet.context-path
     * controller layer (handlers i.e @Controller)
-    * webapps/WEB-INF/pages/
+    * webapp/WEB-INF/pages/ for .html, .jsp, .js or .jsp files
+    * webapp/WEB-INF/classes/ for .java and .class files
+    * webapp/WEB-INF/lib/ for .jar files
-        * .jsp/.html files
+    * webapp/WEB-INF/config/ for .xml files
+* WEB-INF and its sub folders are private area and everything outside WEB-INF is public
+* Everything in src folder (src/main/java, src/main/test,...) is kept in WEB-INF folder internally

 * Working of Spring Boot MVC application
   1. The Spring MVC application is deployed in the web server